 For a start, we work in an industry that is all about look and perception.
 The products on offer are designed to enhance one’s appearance and how other people perceive us.

-People buy and wear jewellery to look and feel better, and yet, many of the people that supply the product have no regard for how they present their own product and company, continuing to roll out the exact same stands year after year, the same boring point of sale items (if the even exist) and never changing the way they market their image.
+People buy and wear jewellery to look and feel better, and yet, many of the people that supply the product have no regard for how they present their own product and company, continuing to roll out the exact same stands year after year, the same boring point of sale items (if they even exist) and never changing the way they market their image.

 But they must know what they’re doing, right?